genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 You can reduce the list of DMPs by filtering the data in the table based on the following criteria:

-- *Max FDR* (maximum acceptable false discovery rate) — only shows sites with FDR below the set threshold;
+- *Max FDR* (maximum acceptable false discovery rate) — only shows sites with FDR below the set threshold.
-- *Methylation All/ Down/ Up* — to show all sites or just those that are hypo- or hypermethylated;
+- *Methylation All/ Down/ Up* — to show all sites or just those that are hypo- or hypermethylated.
-- *Min Delta Beta* — only shows sites with absolute value of Delta Beta of at least this threshold;
+- *Min Delta Beta* — delta Beta represents the difference between the Beta values in the groups being compared; the filter allows to filter out only sites with absolute Delta Beta value of at least this threshold.
 - *Min Average Beta* — only shows sites with average Beta value of at least this threshold.

 .. image:: images/MN-sites-filter.png